 What tools can I use?

 The exam environment provides everything you need to complete your exam.
-You will do your work in Ubuntu MATE using Google Chrome and Atom.
+You will do your work in a Linux-based environment using Google Chrome and Atom.
 You'll write code in Atom in response to exam challenges, and then test it in Chrome.

 Can I retake the exam?

 After you receive your results, if you did not pass the exam, you may retake it in the following manner:

 - If you do not pass your first attempt, you may immediately retake the exam.

 - If you do not pass your second attempt, you will be eligible for your third attempt after a two month period.